Feshovski/M365-Helpdesk-Project/1 user-account-management/task_1_create_user_accounts.md

 ## Steps Performed:
-1. Accessed the Microsoft 365 Admin Centre
+1. Access the Microsoft 365 Admin Centre
 2. Select "Users" on the top left
 3. Select "Add user" and enter the following details:
 	- Name: